AI-Hypercomputer/JetStream/docs/online-inference-with-maxtext-engine.md

   prometheus_port=${PROMETHEUS_PORT}
 ```

-Now that we configured `prometheus_port=9090` above, we can observe various Jetstream metrics via a HTTP requests to `0.0.0.0:9000`.
+Now that we configured `prometheus_port=9090` above, we can observe various Jetstream metrics via HTTP requests to `0.0.0.0:9000`.
 Towards the end, the response should have content similar to the following:

 ```
 # HELP jetstream_prefill_backlog_size Size of prefill queue